kermitt2/pdf2xml/Readme.md

 ## pdf2xml

-This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Hérve Déjean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).
+This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).

 #### version 2.0
 This following modifications have been made: